toddaustin07/encryptedfile_context_store/README.md

 File names will have the '.data' extension rather than '.json'.

+## Caveats
+Decryption of the context store is only possible during the current execution of the nodeJS application.
+If the app is stopped and restarted, the encrypted file cannot be decrypted, since the derived salt is lost.

 ## Secret Key
 A secret key paramater must be provided when the context store is instantiated:
 ```